 Play, The Work of Childhood

-The Waldorf Kindergarten is a haven for childhood, where the young child can develop at a pace that is nurturing and unhurried.
-Kindergarten classrooms are harmonious, homelike environments that are beautiful, warm and nurturing.
+The Waldorf Early Childhood classrooms are a haven for childhood, where the young child can develop at a pace that is nurturing and unhurried.
+Classrooms are harmonious, homelike environments that are beautiful, warm and nurturing.
 In these environments, imagination and creativity flourish with children participating in meaningful tasks that develop coordination and cooperative social skills, while unfolding creative and imaginative capacities that build a strong foundation for later academics.
-At this age, children respond to their environment and learn by imitation, so kindergarten teachers model reverence for beauty and goodness.
+At this age, children respond to their environment and learn by imitation, so the teachers model reverence for beauty and goodness.

 If a child has been able in his play to give his whole being to the world around him, he will be able in later life to devote himself with confidence and power to the service of the word ~ Rudolf Steiner